mjuen/Notifications.Wpf.Core/README.md

 # Notifications.Wpf.Core
-WPF toast notifications with .NET Core 3.0.
+Toast notifications for WPF apps based on .NET Core 3.0

 This is a fork of ![Notifications.Wpf](https://github.com/Federerer/Notifications.Wpf)